-(p) New standards and interpretations not yet adopted
+(q) New standards and interpretations not yet adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2012, and have not been applied in preparing these consolidated financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2013, and have not been applied in preparing these consolidated financial statements.
 The Group has made an assessment of such standards and interpretations and has concluded that AASB 11 Joint Arrangements and AASB 10 Consolidated Financial Statements are likely to have an impact on the financial statements in future reporting periods.

 AASB 11 introduces a principles based approach to accounting for joint arrangements.
 The standard focuses on how rights and obligations are shared by the parties to the joint arrangement.
 Based on the assessment of rights and obligations, a joint arrangement will be classified as either a joint operation or joint venture.
 Joint Ventures are accounted for using the equity method.
 Parties to a joint operation will account for their share of revenues, expenses, assets and liabilities proportionally.
-After initial review, it is likely that the Group will have arrangements that will be accounted for as joint operations which have been previously equity accounted.
-Management will continue to review the Group's arrangements in detail however, there is not expected to be any material effect on the Group.
+After review, it has been determined that the Northgate Joint Venture, previously equity accounted, will be accounted for as a joint operation under AASB 11.
+All other joint ventures will continue to be classified as joint ventures under AASB 11 and as such there is no change to their accounting treatment.
 AASB 11 will be applicable to the Group from 1 January 2013.

 AASB 10 introduces a single definition of control that applies to all entities.
 It focuses on the need to have both power and rights or exposure to variable returns before control is present.
-While the Group does not expect the standard to have a significant impact on its composition, it has not yet performed a detailed analysis of the new standard.
+The Group has completed detailed analysis of this standard and determined that there will be no change to the Group upon its application.
 AASB 10 will be applicable to the Group from 1 January 2013.